-Allotments are grassroots natural spaces which tend to be developed by the community themselves and provide a space where local people can grow their own produce, socialise, and have autonomy over their own private greenspace (Ghose & Pettygrove, 2014).
-In low-income areas, allotments can become important community spaces which nurture social cohesion between residents through the sharing of produce and resources (Dobson, 2020; Delshammar, 2016), learning skills together (Bergan et al., 2021) and tackling social issues which impact their community (Krasny et al., 2009).
-Allotments can also have benefits for individual mental wellbeing, through the restorative effect of contact with nature (Ward Thompson, et al., 2016).
-Additionally, allotments can be spaces where individuals are able to process and work through mental health issues as well as learn coping strategies to improve their mental wellbeing (Audate et al., 2021; Ramsden et al., 2021).
+Allotments are grassroots natural spaces which tend to be developed by the community themselves and provide a space where local people can grow produce, socialise, and have autonomy over their own private greenspace (Ghose & Pettygrove, 2014).
+In low-income areas, allotments can become important community spaces which nurture social cohesion between residents through the sharing of produce, resources and knowledge (Dobson, 2020; Delshammar, 2016) and tackling social issues which impact their community (Krasny et al., 2009).
+Additionally, allotments can also benefit individual mental health and wellbeing, through the restorative effect of nature as well as allowing individuals to learn coping strategies to address mental health issues (Ward Thompson, et al., 2016Ramsden et al., 2021).

-The social capital individuals gain through their membership to an allotment community can also nurture a sense of belonging (Gopal & Nagendra, 2014; Lucke et al., 2019; Mmako et al., 2019).
+The social capital individuals gain through their membership to an allotment community can also nurture a sense of belonging (Mmako et al., 2019).
 One way in which this social capital develops is through the exchange of resources, produce and knowledge as allotment tenants build interpersonal relationships with one another (Martin et al., 2017).
 Sharing resources with others can be a mechanism for building trust between tenants and in this way, allotments can act as a catalyst for social inclusion within a low-income community (Delshammar et al., 2016; Fieldhouse, 2003).

 This sense of social cohesion relates to Wenger’s (2011; 1999) Communities of Practice (CoP), where a group of individuals come together collectively to learn in a shared domain of competence.
 To achieve competence, the members of the CoP connect with one another through sharing knowledge and resources which are conducive to learning (Wenger, 2011).
-Learning together allows the members of the CoP to become practitioners who share a level of competence in skill, knowledge and experience which connects them to other members of the group (Wenger, 2011).
 As the members of the CoP continue to practice together, they develop different rituals and routines which form a central part of the identity of that particular CoP (Ingram et al., 2014).
 Thus, there is a shared history between members of a CoP who become connected through the discourses and repertoire specific to that group and their own tailored approach to a domain (Ingram et al., 2014).